Miguel Cabrera Preview, Player Props: Tigers vs. Twins

 Miguel Cabrera At The Plate

-- In 60.9% of his 69 games this season, Cabrera has picked up at least one hit.
-He's also had 12 multi-hit games.

-- He has homered in one of 69 games, and in 0.4% of his plate appearances.
+- In 70 games played this year, he has gone deep in only two of them.

-- Cabrera has an RBI in 15 of 69 games this year, with multiple RBI in three of them.
+- Cabrera has picked up an RBI in 22.9% of his games this year, with two or more RBI in 5.7% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.